 The Serenity engine (2001-2020) is a C++ Open GL engine, originally designed for 3D game development.
 This handles low-level tasks, such as rendering pixels and fonts.
 It includes a Python interface, and is built with WebAssembly.
+It is then rendered with WebGL.
 This is how we are able to display the Experiment View in the browser.

 On top of this is the high-level Experimaker logic, which is written in Python.
 This handles tasks such as deciding which block should be displayed next.